 As mentioned, many storage solutions are available.
 The following two sections further detail intracellular and extracellular options.

 These are hypertonic solutions with elevated K+ levels and reduced Na levels more similar to the intracellular space that is unable to cross the cell membrane.
 This provides osmotic support.
-Important, as reduction in temperature and water-controlling cell pumps that regulate the osmotic gradient are inactivated.
-The higher osmotic pressure found in these storage solutions inhibit passive influx of water and thereby reduce the risk of cell swelling.
+Important, as the reduction in temperature and water-controlling cell pumps that regulate the osmotic gradient are inactivated.
+The higher osmotic pressure found in these storage solutions inhibit the passive influx of water and thereby reduce the risk of cell swelling.
 Examples of intracellular storage solutions include Hypothermosol, Collins, Euro Collins, Viaspan (University of Wisconsin Solution), CryoStor, Celsior, HTK-Custodial, Unisol, and KPS I.

 Tissue stored in intracellular storage solutions should be chilled, but at what temperature?
 According to Dr. Abey Matthew, grafts stored in Hypothermosol should be kept below l2°C and above freezing with a recognized usage range of 2°-8°C.(20) The composition of Hypothermosol is noted below: (19)

 These are isotonic solutions with a plasma-like complement of ions that mimics the normal extracellular environment of cells.
 Examples include normal saline, Ringer's Lactate, BSS, and tissue culture media.
 These solutions offer lackluster preservation at reduced temperatures.
-They also lead to cell swelling at lower temperatures due to reasons explained above.
+They also lead to cell swelling at lower temperatures due to the reasons explained above.
 For this theoretical reason, specialists should never chill extracellular storage solutions.
 Nevertheless, specialists commonly use these solutions in combination with hypothermic temperatures.
 To summarize, there are strong hypothetical reasons based upon decades of large organ transplant research that conclude the following:

 The minimum essential characteristics for the ideal storage solutions address the following: